-The exploration activities on EPL 7769 will include some or all of the following methods: remote sensing, geological mapping, geochemical sampling, geophysical surveys and drilling and trenching.
+Exploration activities may include some or all of the following methods: remote sensing, geological mapping, geochemical sampling, geophysical surveys and diamond core drilling.
 Details of these methods are described below.
-Ground-based exploration techniques are inevitable in the search of base and rare metals, dimension stones, industrial minerals, and precious metals.
-Data obtained by geological mapping are also used to refine selected focus areas.
+Ground-based exploration techniques are inevitable in the search for dimension stones.
+Data obtained by geological mapping are also used to refine selected target areas in the focus area delineated.

 Existing tracks will be used as far as reasonably practical.
-In the event that new tracks are required they will be developed by hand or through the use of a bulldozer, terrain dependent.
-Vegetation clearance shall be required for drill access tracks, drill pads and for the geophysical survey team and drillers' temporary camps.

-This will also be carried out by hand or bulldozer depending on the bush thickness and the required clearance distances.
+In the event that new tracks are required they will be developed by hand or through the use of a bulldozer, terrain dependent and with full cognisance of sustainable landscape alteration and rehabilitation once work is completed.
+Vegetation clearance may be required for drill access tracks, drill pads and for the geophysical survey team and drillers' temporary camps and trenching.
+This may also be carried out by hand or a bulldozer depending on the bush thickness and the required clearance distances.

-- DESKTOP STUDIES analyse satellite imagery and aerial photographs to identify a broad focus area. - GEOCHEMICAL SAMPLING (soil and rock sampling) is a non-invasive technique to determine the existence and extent of mineralization and a potential resource.
+- DESKTOP STUDIES analyse satellite imagery and aerial photographs to identify a broad focus area. - GEOCHEMICAL SAMPLING (rock sampling) is a non-invasive technique to determine the existence and extent of mineralization and a potential resource.
 Geochemical data is used to focus on areas of higher mineral potential as the project advances and help to define drill targets.
 They assist the company to drill more selectively and thereby increase the chances of intersecting mineralised zones during exploration and reduce the overall footprint of exploration and environmental impact in the area.
 Geochemical surveys will be the first ground exploration method to be undertaken by the proponent in the licence area. - GEOLOGICAL MAPPING of outcrops is used to describe the primary lithology and morphology of rock bodies as well as age relationships between rock units.
 Mapping is a crucial part of refining subsurface targets, as it provides structural information and can be used to predict the subsurface geology.
-This will be conducted concurrently with the geochemical sampling. - GEOPHYSICAL GROUND SURVEYS will be undertaken to collect data that give an indication of rock properties, particularly at depth.
-They are also used to map the geological structures.
-Induced Polarization (IP) surveys will be undertaken involving high voltage electrical currents measured via electrodes in the ground along linear cut-lines up to 3 km long to provide access to electrical cables.
-Small holes in the ground (0.2m x 0.2m x 0.3m) will be required for IP electrodes every 50m along a survey line.
-Copper sulphate solution will be used to improve the conduction of electrodes during the IP survey.
-This method may be included in the exploration program. - RAB DRILLING (Rotary Air Blast drilling) is ana open-hole technique that injects compressed air down the drill pipe and collects/recover the cut-up fragments created on the outside of the drill stem. - DIAMOND DRILLING entails the use of a diamond drill in order to obtain core samples.
-Biodegradable drill additives will be used during diamond core drilling.
+This will be conducted concurrently with the geochemical sampling. - GEOPHYSICAL GROUND SURVEYS will be undertaken to collect data that give an indication of rock properties, particularly at depth. - DIAMOND CORE DRILLING entails the use of a diamond-studded drill in order to obtain core samples.
+Bio-degradable drill additives will be used during diamond core drilling.
 Soil, rock and drill core samples will be stored at the site office.
 Exploration activities are usually undertaken in phases, with periods of no field activity between them, which allows for awaiting analytical results, and the integration and interpretation of data to decide on the next phase of exploration.

-Diamond drilling and possible Rotary Air Blast (RAB) drilling could occur and the number of holes and aerial extent within the focus area will be determined by the geochemical and geophysical anomalies obtained.
+Diamond drilling may occur and the number of holes and aerial extent within the focus area will be determined by the geochemical and geophysical anomalies obtained.

-Vegetation clearing will be limited to clearing for access tracks and site camps, should additional areas be cleared for exploration activities the Forest Act, No. 12 of 2001 and its regulations will be complied with (the relevant forestry permits will be applied for if required).
+Vegetation removal may be limited to clearing for access tracks and site camps.
+Should additional areas be cleared for exploration activities the Forest Act, No. 12 of 2001 and its regulations will be complied with (the relevant forestry permits will be applied for if required).
 Whenever track and drill pad areas are cleared the root system must be left intact to allow revegetation of the area.
 Any established or large trees or specially protected plant species shall not be removed, and access tracks will be routed to avoid these wherever possible and permits will be obtained as necessary.
 Impacts and effects of the geochemical surveys and drilling programmes are likely to be low.